![]() |

 Getting back to my recommended choice behind Door #2:

-I did lots and lots of checking around when I was in the market for a 60-gallon vertical, belt-driven, single-stage compressor.
+I did lots and lots of checking around when I was in the market and had decided on a 60-gallon vertical, belt-driven, single-stage compressor.
 What I found was that the "normal" store-type brands don't put out that much air.
 I looked at Craftsman, Sanborn, Coleman, Husky, Campbell-Hausfeld, and DeVilbiss and they were all about the same.
 Who knows, maybe they literally are the same?
-I wouldn't be surprised if one company made all of them.
+I wouldn't be surprised if one or two companies made all of them.
 Anyway, they all put out about 9.0-10.0 cfm at 90 psi.
 Not much of an improvement over my old portable compressor, other than the increase in tank size.

 Then I happened to find an Ingersoll-Rand at a Home Depot that put out 11.3 cfm at 90 psi and 14.7 cfm at 40 psi.
-Woohooo!
+Perfect!
 It cost $450 (about $50 more than the rest) but it's a brand I trust and it had some minor-but-nice features that the others didn't.
-I've had it for a few years now and I'm extremely happy with it.
+I've had it since 2001 and have been extremely happy with it....until recently.
+In the fall of 2007 the pump decided to get abnormally hot, thus melting the air filter's plastic fitting and destroying the filter.
+I've not yet opened up the pump to see if chunks got inside.

 Belt-drive vs. Direct-drive: